 Despite the outside influences, water routes later dominated trade and the Silk

-Road and hence the region of Turkmenistan fell into the realm of the forgotten.
+Road, hence the region of Turkmenistan, fell into the realm of the forgotten.
+The

 who lived off of the land and the animals that they raised.

-have been re-thinking their way of life and that began with their former president,
+their way of life and that began with their former president, Saparmurat Niyazov,

-Saparmurat Niyazov, who named himself "Turkmenbashi," which means "Leader
+who named himself "Turkmenbashi," which means "Leader of the Turkmen."

-of the Turkmen."
-As a country struggling to find their identity due to years
+As a country struggling to find their identity due to years of suppression and foreign

-of suppression, Niyazov led the way in this fight creating laws to define the way
+rule, Niyazov led the way in this fight, creating laws to define the way of life

 Niyazov used his control over the press and the people's mentality of never